 - Open: Everyday from 8 am to 10 pm

 The kitchen at Greens honors an organic ethos.
 Using fresh, organic ingredients that come from farms in the Sacred Valley, the restaurant makes meals for all tastes, including vegetarian and vegan.

 Start with an appetizer of fried cheese breaded in quinoa flakes served with mango, chili, and cilantro chimichurri.
 Any of the vegetarian quinoa dishes, from the quinoa soup to the quinoa and spinach plate of ravioli, come highly recommended.
 Another suggested main is the beetroot and sweet potato gnocchi.
 Any of the smoothies made from exotic fruit blends are a perfect meal complement.

 Greens Organic is housed on the second story of a fully restored colonial building and decorated with modern touches inside.
 A table on the restaurant’s balcony gifts views of Cusco’s Plaza de Armas.

-- Continue Reading: Check out Greens Organic’s feature in Dining in the Clouds: Top Restaurants in Cusco.
+- Continue Reading: Check out Greens Organic’s feature in our list of the 10 Best Restaurants in Cusco.

 - Address: Santa Catalina Angosta 135 (2nd floor), Historical Center, Cusco